 In this study, we generated neutralizing bispecific antibodies in the IgG-scFv format by combining ineffective anti-RBD antibodies with anti-S2 antibody, which is a new and distinct structure from previous studies.
 Notably, the epitope targeted by the anti-S2 antibody in this study was a novel location near the known epitope of anti-S2 antibodies.
 Furthermore, the structure of the bispecific antibodies, simple fusion of the scFv of the anti-RBD antibody with the C-terminus of the heavy chain of the anti-S2 antibody, can enhance neutralization activity.
-Moreover, by applying this basic structure, we created a bispecific antibody by combining the scFv of bebtelovimab with our anti-S2 antibody, demonstrating partial overcoming of the resistance to BQ.1.1.
-This suggests that neutralizing bispecific antibodies, combining existing therapeutic antibodies with S2 antibodies, can revive the value of anti-RBD antibody therapeutics which have diminished in utility owing to resistance issues.
-Consequently, this approach represents a promising strategy for overcoming antibody therapeutic resistance issues and is worthy of consideration.
+Moreover, by applying this basic structure, we created bispecific antibodies by combining the scFv of bebtelovimab with our anti-S2 antibody, demonstrating partial overcoming of the resistance to BQ.1.1.
+This suggests that neutralizing bispecific antibodies, combining existing therapeutic